motopress/mp-restaurant-menu/readme.txt

 6. Lightbox of Menu item' Gallery Images

 == Changelog ==

+= 2.0.0 =
+* We improved compatibility with your theme styles in this update.
+If you still stick to a previous version, simply change the template mode option in the plugin settings.
+* Minor bugfixes

 = 1.1.4 =
 * Added the ability to display menu items in the simplified list view